-Random Numbers (TRNG)
+Random Numbers (TRNG, DTRNG)

-The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).
+151 The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).

-FCS_RNG.1/TRNG Random number generation
+FCS_RNG.1 Random number generation

+Hierarchical to: No other components.

-FCS_RNG.1.1 / TRNG The TSF shall provide a physical random number generator that implements total failure test of the random source.
+FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source .

-FCS_RNG.1.2/TRNG The TSF shall provide random numbers together with a post processing described in TRNG application note and TRNG library that meet the "standard" level of ANSSI requirements (French metric).
-In addition the TRNG is compliant with AIS31 statistical test suite.

-Application Note: The TRNG library version 1.0 comprises some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
+FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in TRNG/DTRNG application note and TRNG/DTRNG library that meet the "standard" level of ANSSI requirements (French metric).In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
+Dependencies: No dependencies.
+Application Note: The TRNG library version 1 and DTRNG library version 1 comprise some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
 If test is fails the function return an error value and the TRNG is shuttled down.
-Those functions are described in TRNG
+Those functions are described in TRNG Application note rev 1.0 and DTRNG Application note rev 1.0.

-Application note version 1.1.

-Memory access control
+Memory Access Control

-- 146 Usage of multiple applications in one Smartcard often requires separating code and data in order to prevent that one application can access code and/or data of another application.
-To support this the TOE provides Area based Memory Access Control. - The security service being provided is described in the Security Function Policy (SFP) Memory Access Control Policy.
+- 152 Usage of multiple applications in one Smartcard often requires separating code and data in order to prevent that one application can access code and/or data of another application.
+To support this the TOE provides Area based Memory Access Control. - 153 The security service being provided is described in the Security Function Policy (SFP) Memory Access Control Policy.
 The security functional requirement "Subset access control (FDP_ACC.1)" requires that this policy is in place and defines the scope were it applies.
 The security functional requirement "Security attribute based access control (FDP_ACF.1)" defines addresses security attribute usage and characteristics of policies.
 It describes the rules for the function that implements the Security Function Policy (SFP) as identified in FDP_ACC.1.
 The decision whether an access is permitted or not is taken based upon attributes allocated to the software.
-The user software defines the attributes and

-- memory areas.
-The corresponding permission control information is evaluated "on-the-fly" by the hardware so that access is granted/effective or denied/inoperable. - The security functional requirement "Static attribute initialization (FMT_MSA.3)" ensures that the default values of security attributes are appropriately either permissive or restrictive in nature.
+The user software defines the attributes and memory areas.
+The corresponding permission control information is evaluated "on-the-fly" by the hardware so that access is granted/effective or denied/inoperable. - 154 The security functional requirement "Static attribute initialization (FMT_MSA.3)" ensures that the default values of security attributes are appropriately either permissive or restrictive in nature.
 Alternative values can be specified by any subject provided that the Memory Access Control Policy allows that.
 This is described by the security functional requirement "Management of security attributes (FMT_MSA.1)".
-The attributes are determined during TOE manufacturing (FMT_MSA.3) or set at run-time (FMT_MSA.1). - 149 From TOE's point of view the different roles in the user software can be distinguished according to the memory based access control.
-However the definition of the roles belongs to the user software. - The following Security Function Policy (SFP) Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)":
+The attributes are determined during TOE manufacturing (FMT_MSA.3) or set at run-time (FMT_MSA.1). - 155 From TOE's point of view the different roles in the user software can be distinguished according to the memory based access control.
+However the definition of the roles belongs to the user software. - 156 The following Security Function Policy (SFP) Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)":